S. J. Green

+Solomon H. Green III (born June 20, 1985) is an American former professional football wide receiver who played for 13 years in the Canadian Football League (CFL).
+He is a three-time Grey Cup champion, having won in 2009 and 2010 with the Montreal Alouettes and in 2017 with the Toronto Argonauts.
+He is also a two-time CFL All-Star and an eight-time CFL East All-Star.
+He was also a member of the New York Jets, Seattle Dragons, and Tampa Bay Vipers.
+Green played college football at South Florida.

 Professional career

-Montreal Alouettes
+Montreal Alouettes (first stint)

-Green signed with the Montreal Alouettes in May 2007 following the 2007 NFL Draft.
-His first career Canadian Football League (CFL) reception came on June 29, 2007 against the Saskatchewan Roughriders.
+Green signed with the Montreal Alouettes in May 2007 following the 2007 NFL draft.
+His first career Canadian Football League (CFL) reception came on June 29, 2007, against the Saskatchewan Roughriders.
 His first career touchdown was against the Edmonton Eskimos on October 31, 2008, which was the fifth game of his professional career.
 Green was a member of both the 97th Grey Cup and 98th Grey Cup championship team with the Montreal Alouettes.

 New York Jets

 Six days before signing a future contract with the New York Jets on January 9, 2010, Green was listed as a "CFL player of interest to the NFL" by The Globe and Mail.

 On May 18, 2010, the Jets released Green, following the first team Organized Team Activities practice of the year.